exercism/vimscript/exercises/practice/leap/.approaches/boolean-chain/content.md

 If the year is evenly divisible by 4, the remainder would be 0 and `0 == 0` produces true.
 This check will be repeated two more times for our other rules.
 The logical AND (`&&`) and OR (`||`) operators are used to produce a single value from the expressions on either side.
-These operators notably short-circuit and only evaluate the right-hand side in specific situations.
+These operators notably short-circuit and only evaluate the right-hand side in the following situations.
 The `&&` operator only evaluates and returns the right-hand side when the left-hand side is truthy.
 If the left-hand side is falsey, it is returned without evaluating the right-hand side.
 The `||` operator only evaluates and returns the right-hand side when the left-hand side is falsey.